monarch-initiative/Squirls/docs/running.rst

 VCF output format
 ~~~~~~~~~~~~~~~~~
 When using the ``-f vcf`` option, a VCF file with all input variants is created.
-The annotation process adds two novel
+The annotation process adds a novel
-``INFO`` fields to each variant that overlaps with at least single transcript region:
+*FILTER* and *INFO* field to each variant that overlaps with at least single transcript region:

-* ``SQUIRLS`` - a flag indicating that the variant is considered to have a deleterious effect on >=1 overlapping transcript
+* ``SQUIRLS`` - a *FILTER* flag indicating that the variant is considered to have a deleterious effect on >=1 overlapping transcript
-* ``SQUIRLS_SCORE`` - a string containing SQUIRLS scores for each variant-transcript combination.
+* ``SQUIRLS_SCORE`` - an *INFO* string containing SQUIRLS scores for each variant-transcript combination.
 For a hypothetical variant
   ``chr1:1234C>A,G``, the field might look like::

     SQUIRLS_SCORE=A|NM_123456.1=0.988654|ENST00000987654.1=0.988654